 Beth Tikvah Foundation of Hamilton currently operates 6 locations that support individuals around the clock.
 These locations support the individuals with all activities of daily living.

 Individuals with disabilities who are also from diverse cultures are significantly hampered in realizing outcomes of full participation in all aspects of society due to a host of barriers.
-The Outreach Program is designed to have individuals with a developmental disability socialize with others who themselves have developmental issues
+The Outreach Program is designed to have individuals with a developmental disability socialize out in the community with others.

 The Beth Tikvah Foundation of Hamilton is a contributing agency in the Central Point of Access within the Hamilton region.
-Requests for service are accessed through Contact Hamilton for Children’s and Developmental Services Ontario (DSO) for adults.
-Contact Hamilton provides information about the local services and serves as the “central access point” for the adult development services and supports provided in Hamilton.
+Requests for service are accessed through Contact Hamilton for children services, Developmental Services Ontario (DSO) for adults and Passport Funding for individuals with developmental disabilities.
+Contact Hamilton provides information about the local services, supports and serves as the “central access point of access” for the adult development services in Hamilton.